-The 2018 Honors Symposium is on May 7, 8 and 9 in the Landau Economics Building, conference room A starting at 3:30 each day.
+The 2019 Honors Symposium will be in early May in the Landau Economics Building, conference room A.

 The Honors Program offers an outstanding opportunity for independent research, creativity, and achievement.
 It is designed to encourage a more intensive study of economics than is required for the normal major, with course and research work of exceptional quality.
 Honors students participate in an Honors Research Symposium during spring quarter, with those nominated for prizes making oral presentations.
 Students who complete the honors program graduate with a BA in Economics with Honors which is noted on their diplomas and transcripts.